HacThienCau/Vibely-study-social-web/README.md

 2. Docker Compose Configuration
    - Runs all application services synchronously
    - Manages communication between services like frontend and backend
+   - Use `docker-compose up -d` to start all services in detached mode
+   - Use `docker-compose down` to stop all services

 3. GitHub Actions Workflow
    - Located at: .github/workflows/docker-ci-cd.yml